+Overview of Monitoring in Microsoft Azure

 Scenario 4 – Fix performance issues in your Azure application

 The Application Insights profiler is designed to help troubleshoot these types of issues.
 You can identify and troubleshoot performance issues for applications running in App Services (Web Apps, Logic Apps, Mobile Apps, API Apps) and other compute resources such as Virtual Machines, Virtual machine scale sets (VMSS), Cloud Services, and Service Fabric.

 Ability to profile Virtual Machines, Virtual machine scale sets (VMSS), Cloud Services and Services Fabric is in preview.

 In addition, you are proactively notified by email about certain types of errors, such as slow page load times, by the Smart Detection tool.
 You don’t need to do any configuration on this tool.
-For more information, see Smart Detection - Performance Anomalies and Smart Detection - Performance Anomalies.
+For more information, see Smart Detection - Performance Anomalies.

 Learn more about